Suhmedoh/themer.edit/README.md

 >./themer.py list

-will generate a list of themes, which you can then run ./themer.py activate *theme* to use.
+will generate a list of themes, which you can then run ./themer.py activate *theme* to use

 >./themer.py delete bad_theme

-Will delete the theme named bad_theme.
+Will delete the theme named bad_theme

 #### problems I have run into(may be unrelated)